WICG/web-app-launch/explainer.md

 ### Requiring a user gesture to trigger launch events

 Since a launch event can result in a new window being created or an existing window being focused, a user gesture should be required.
+In particular, a launch event should not be able to trigger another launch event without a subsequent user gesture.

 ### Addressing malicious or poorly written sites